NORMAN PERCY GRUBB

 A brilliant writer and chaotic, scattershot, rapid-fire speaker, he professed to hate pulpit preaching (“Public speaking is my private hell,” he said), but his popularity as an author and status as WEC secretary and the son-in-law and biographer of famed missionary C.T.
 Studd made him a much-demanded conference speaker.
 He moved for a time among the evangelical jet set, hobnobbed with superstar preachers and even shook hands with presidents.
-It must have been tempting to remain on that path.

 But in 1965, after 40+ years of evangelism, he received a new commission from above and retired from his post as WEC secretary.
 I was now free to pour myself into my main absorption - the sharing with my fellow believers of Paul’s (and my!) revelation of that mystery once hidden “but now made manifest to his saints.”
 (Col. 1:26) That revelation is of a total present “Christ in you, the hope of glory.”
 (Col. 1:27) He is the perfection in us, and we in Him are His human manifesters.

 He devoted his last three decades to the message that he called union life, and thereby found what it means to count all things loss for the excellency of the knowledge of Christ Jesus my Lord.
 Philippians 3:8